ricebear-org/ricebear-org.github.io/discord.md

 |-----#pr
 ```

-### User Roles and Perks

-Refer to this link [here](#user-roles-and-perks-1) for more details about User Roles and their perks.

 ## Supported Discord Clients/Mods

-**Only official clients (Stable, PTB, Canary) without mods (this means no custom CSS injection, self enrolling yourself in experiments you shouldn't use) are tested and supported.** Use unofficial clients/mods (Ripcord, BetterDiscord, BandagedBD, BeautifulDiscord, Powercord, cordless, Discline, discord-term, Glasscord, Lightcord, etc) [at your own risk](https://news.ycombinator.com/item?id=25214777).
+**Only official clients (Stable, PTB, Canary) without mods (this means no custom CSS injection, self enrolling yourself in experiments you shouldn't use) are tested and supported.** Use unofficial clients/mods [at your own risk](https://news.ycombinator.com/item?id=25214777).

 ## Voice Channels